Can You Get Disability Benefits for High Blood Pressure?

 Social Security's Disability Determination Process

-After you apply for disability, a claims examiner at your state's Disability Determination Services (DDS) office will review your application and request copies of your medical records from your medical providers.
-If your condition doesn't meet a listing, the examiner will review these records and (working with a medical professional) will assign you a "residual functional capacity" (RFC) based on your limitations.
+After you apply for disability, Social Security will review your application and request copies of your medical records from your medical providers.
+If your condition doesn't meet a listing, a claims examiner will review these records and—working with a medical professional—will assign you a "residual functional capacity" (RFC) based on your limitations.
+Your RFC is the most strenuous work you can be expected to perform, given your condition.
+You'll receive an RFC rating for one of the following:

 • sedentary work